 The left side of the illustration represents the pro-capitalist (and progressive) stance toward the Chinese’s arrival.
 A tall factory frames the scene.
 They clearly rejoice at the prospect of what the Chinese arrival might contribute to progress and industry.
 Signs rise from the crowds and declare, “Let Them Come,” “We Want Servants, Cooks and Nurses,” and other positive messages welcoming the addition of Chinese labor.
 The people on this side of the harbor bring out their families to witness the event.
 A child and a man are seen throwing up their hands in exclamation.
 A woman clutches her hands to her chest in a hopeful posture.

 There is no joy on the right side of the cartoon.
-Here the reaction of the crowd registers displeasure, fear and skepticism.
+Here the reaction of the crowd registers displeasure, fear, and skepticism.
 Present are members of the Workingmen’s party and other similar labor groups that saw the Chinese as an enemy of the Caucasian laborer.
 The telescope far right is labeled “Working Man” and unlike the others, does not show the graduated, collapsible structure of the lens.
 It is a fixed focal length.
 This telescope resembles a long gun or cannon.
 It has the closest view or shot of the approaching Chinese menace.
 One ghostly looking woman can be seen pleading with a man who wields a large ax.
 Behind this man, a small child looks away from the scene.
-At top right a portly priest with a halo above his head writes pro-trade union messages.
+At top right, a portly priest with a halo above his head writes pro-trade union messages.
 His words sermonize that “The Chinese Will Destroy Us.”
 Signs proclaim that the Chinese “Must Be Resisted.”
 Buildings advertise slogans that sell resentment and fear, “Down With Cheap Shoes,” and “Down With Capital.”

 Tchen speculates upon this same possibility, for he does acknowledge the pro-Chinese positions and convictions seen in Nast’s later cartoons.
-Yet, Tchen is not completely comfortable that Nast did all he could in his body of work to convey a progressive attitude toward the Chinese and encourage further understanding of the obstacles they faced in America.
+Yet, Tchen is not completely comfortable that Nast did all he could with his body of work to convey a progressive attitude toward the Chinese and encourage further understanding of the obstacles they faced in America.
 In particular, Tchen finds it hard to explain Nast’s reasoning behind the creation of “The Martyrdom of St. Crispin,” drawn a month earlier.

 Lenore Metrick-Chen disagrees, pointing out that this particular issue of Harper’s Weekly refer to the Chinese no less than eight times and feels that the magazine advanced a negative feeling about Chinese immigration and general unease of the Chinese (39).

 We may never know what existed in Nast’s mind or heart – and indeed he may have felt as curious and as astonished as the general public.
-This particular drawing is often shown to depict Sinophobia and as example of turning a minority race into an “other.”
+This particular drawing is often shown to depict Sinophobia and as an example of turning a minority race into an “other.”
 Seen alone, without Five Points back story, modern viewers may not appreciate how the approach of the major change or perceived phenomenon resonated in the community.
 Right or wrong, Nast piece records that New Yorkers at the time they took notice, and while the newcomers were viewed as strange and different, attitudes about the Chinese were divided.

 As a documentary image, Nast’s Chinese comet head is better understood.
 It captures the public reaction and sensationalism that existed and should be seen in that light, rather than as a reflection of Nast’s personal beliefs or prejudices.
 Nast was not 100 percent consistent or admirable with his depictions of the Chinese, but if this example is to be viewed as an editorial, it is an accurate depiction of how New Yorkers felt about the Chinese arriving, and not an offering of Nast’s personal beliefs.
 As a Radical Republican, Nast would have aligned with capitalists and welcomed the Chinese as a valuable addition to the workforce and overall commerce in general.
 In The New Comet, Nast accurately captures the pro and con attitudes that together objectified and sensationalized an increased presence of Chinese in New York City.